Radiant Ether

 We live in a world filled with constant explosions of strong opinions, biases, fears, and energy.
 In this chaos, nothing feels entirely safe.
 We are tightly packed, surrounded by unpredictable explosions erupting in every direction.

-The image colors are intentionally inverted, like a film camera’s color negatives.
+The colors in the firework images are intentionally inverted, like a film camera’s color negatives.
 Vibrant hues transform into soft pastels, and once-familiar shapes become something else.
-The images have the essence of Rorschach tests, which were designed to reveal subconscious thoughts and emotions through the interpretation of ambiguous images.
+The images carry the essence of Rorschach tests, which were designed to reveal subconscious thoughts and emotions.

-By using color negatives, I also play on the very idea of “negative.”
-Negatives can shift perception and turn positives into negatives or vice versa.
-This color inversion also forces one to pause, reconsider, and question what we see.
+By using color negatives, I also play on the idea of “negative.”
+Negatives can shift perception and turn positives into negatives and vice versa.
+This color inversion encourages one to pause and question what is seen.
+When printed large, these images immerse viewers in the abstractions.
+They create a feeling of contemplation and transcendence.
 As we look deeper, we may find that our thoughts evolve.
-It also invites us to have conversations with others about their perceptions.
-In doing so, it creates an opportunity for dialogue with others.
+This visual shift invites dialogue with others about their own perceptions.

-Do these color-negative images of explosions serve as a Rorschach test for our times?
+Do these color-negative images of fleeting explosions serve as a Rorschach test for our times?

 My Article: Origin story of using color negatives in Radiant Ether series